Christine Orengo, Ph.D. University College London (UCL)

 Dawn Geatches - Project Scientist, Science and Technology Facilities Council, STFC Daresbury Laboratory, UK.

-Laura Schulz - Leibniz-Rechenzentrum (LRZ), Bayerischen Akademie der Wissenschaften, Germany.
+Laura Schulz - Head of Strategic Development, Leibniz-Rechenzentrum (LRZ), Bayerischen Akademie der Wissenschaften, Germany.

 WHEN COMPUTATIONAL BIOLOGY MEETS MEDICINE